embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

 The setup routine will search for a python file with the name *hdd.py* in the directory *deploy*.
 The module variable `__entry__` must be set with the class name of the implemented deploy class.
 Let's call this class `HddDeploy`.
-The following example will show the structure of the python file.
+The following example will show the basic structure of the python file.

     from flashtool.setup.deploy import Deploy
     # other imports